-- Wide range of student well-being resources are available through the Office of Student Life
+- A wide range of student well-being resources are available through the Office of Student Life.

 - The Counseling Center provides services to students who are in need of support and assistance related to their mental health—across a range of topics—in a caring environment.

-That big day at the end of a student’s four years at Johns Hopkins culminates in the celebration called graduation and commencement.
+A student’s four years at Johns Hopkins culminates in a big day of celebration, otherwise called graduation and commencement.

 Timeline to Graduation

-- Submit the Application to Graduate when notified by the Whiting School.
-Information is available on the registrar’s graduation page.
-Make sure you correctly note BS or BA degree as a CS major.
+- Submit your Application to Graduate when notified by the Whiting School.
+Information is available on the Registrar’s graduation page.
+Make sure you correctly note your BS or BA degree as a CS major.

-- November – seniors send their completed “major worksheet” to firstname.lastname@example.org, who will review (in January) and confirm that they are on track to graduate.
+- November – Fourth-year students send their completed Major Worksheet to firstname.lastname@example.org, who will review it in January and confirm that they are on track to graduate.

 - Obtain your diploma at Johns Hopkins Commencement.

 - Join your family and friends at the CS reception.
-Graduates will receive an invitation in mid-Spring.
+Graduates will receive an invitation mid-spring.

-- Submit the application to graduate the semester before you intend to finish.
+- Submit your Application to Graduate the semester before you intend to finish.

 - Review your completed Major Worksheet with a department staff member the semester before you intend to finish.